smarkidis/fluid-kinetic-PIC/README.md

-These are the Matlab codes used for preparing the article "An Adaptive Fluid-Kinetic Particle-in-Cell Method for Plasma Simulations", submitted to Frontiers Journal
+These are the Matlab codes used for preparing the article "PolyPIC: the Polymorphic-Particle-in-Cell Method for Fluid-Kinetic Coupling", submitted to Frontiers Journal, and two videos about the simulation results.